immunant/IA2-Phase2/docs/compartmentalizing_dav1d.md

 This obviously does not work with `linux-vdso.so.1`, as it has no path.
-And it doesn't work with `ld.so`, as it's the loader (there might be a way to do this, but I'm not sure how yet).
+And it doesn't work with `ld.so`, as it's the loader (There might be a way to do this, but I'm not sure how yet.
+Also, see [#449](https://github.com/immunant/IA2-Phase2/issues/449) for if we need to do this.).
 It does work with `libc.so`, `libm.so`, `libpartition-alloc.so`,
 `libcallgates.so`, and `libdav1d.so`, but it still doesn't work for `libgcc_s.so` and `libstdc++.so` yet, for which I'm not sure why.